bahrus/deframe/README.md

 </html>
 ```

-Step 2:

-Rapidly and loudly type a bunch of usesless commands in your terminal until carpel syndrome sets in.
+Step 2:  Open the page in your browser and see how it will look in standalone mode.

-Reference your web component
+### Referencing your web component

 Step 1: